mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 ## Output Verification
 1. The terminal prints will indicate the execution of 4 APIs.
 The 2nd API will create the Fabric mount and can verify that in Fabric.
 2. After the 4th API is run, we can check in Fabric and see that Replication Status is `Running`.
+There is a delay set between 3rd API and 4th to give time for the artifact to be created.
+If it fails with "Bad Request Error", increase the delay and try again.

 # Step2: Start Mirroring
 Step 2 is basically executing the ARM template by clicking the `Deploy to Azure` button.
 But, we need to get the parameters to be provided to the ARM template ready beforehand.